Tuesday, January 31, 2017

 Not money.
 Not Legal tender.

 Contrary to common myths, money did not evolve out of barter; and barter did not originate in the desire for economic gain.
 (See David Graeber’s “Debt: The First 5,000 Years” here.)
-Ritual gift exchange is taproot of commerce.
+Ritual gift exchange is the taproot of commerce.
 For tens of thousands of years, including two ice ages from about 35,000 YA to about 10,000 YA, strangers became friends by exchanging gifts.
 Finally, after writing was invented to keep track of commodity promises, we abstracted “money” as a safety to mitigate risk.
 If you promise a sheep, but all of your sheep have died, what can you give instead?

 Wheat was first.
 Then after about 2000 BCE, silver was accepted.
 The astonishing attribute of silver is that it is useless.
 It is pretty when polished, but it cannot hold an edge without being alloyed.
 (The same is true of copper, which is why the Bronze Age is a demarcation along our common advance.
 And we have archaeological evidence of large “oxhides” of bronze offered in trade.)
 Silver served as “legal tender” i.e., money recognized by the “courts” (king or temple).
 Gold is likewise useless, but has the added value of not tarnishing, and being far less commonly found.